Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Disadvantages

-1. Availability: Depending on the deployment, this solution has at least 1 single point of failure: the network server.
+1. Availability: Depending on the deployment, this solution has at least one single point of failure: the network server.
 The result in the worst case is lost of messages.
 1. Reliability: message delivery might be impacted.

 #### Recommended settings